kaipietila/sdg-alignment-impact/README.md

 ## Overview

-This is a tool to evaluate a companies alignment with the UN SDG Goals foudn here https://www.un.org/development/desa/disabilities/envision2030.html
+This is a tool to evaluate a companies alignment with the UN SDG Goals found here https://www.un.org/development/desa/disabilities/envision2030.html

 Enter company name and revenue source(s) to view company alignment with the SDG Goals.